ORGANIZATIONAL DEVELOPMENT MODEL FOR HUMAN RESOURCES

 A Model for Implementation of Organizational Development in the Human Resources Area

 By Arnie Witchel

 Witchel & Associates

-Click here to return to the White Papers page:
+Click here to return to the Publications page:

 † This paper defines Organizational Development in the Human Resources setting and examines conditions, both external and internal, that affect Organizational Development in Human Resources.
 Approaches and strategies to Organizational Development in Human Resources are discussed, as well as methods to assess the nature of the change, problems associated with change and assessing change success or failure.
 How Human Resources can aid in the development of a learning organization and individual self-actualization are also reviewed.